RedHat-Middleware-Workshops/rhtr-2020-api-mgmt-kafka-workshop/services/README.md

 ### Camel Data Ingestion (lab-service)

-* ETL data from Kafka topics to MongoDB `events` collection.
+* ETL data from Kafka topics to PostgreSQL `events` table.
 * Attendees can use Che to configure and deploy the Camel routes.
 * Alternatively, can be pre-deployed using Ansible.